-PyInstaller is a program that freezes (packages) Python programs into stand-alone executables, under Windows, Linux, Mac OS X, FreeBSD, Solaris and AIX.
-Its main advantages over similar tools are that PyInstaller works with Python 2.7 and 3.3—3.5, it builds smaller executables thanks to transparent compression, it is fully multi-platform, and use the OS support to load the dynamic libraries, thus ensuring full compatibility.
+PyInstaller’s main advantages over similar tools are that PyInstaller works with Python 3.5—3.9, it builds smaller executables thanks to transparent compression, it is fully multi-platform, and use the OS support to load the dynamic libraries, thus ensuring full compatibility.

 The main goal of PyInstaller is to be compatible with 3rd-party packages out-of-the-box.
 This means that, with PyInstaller, all the required tricks to make external packages work are already integrated within PyInstaller itself so that there is no user intervention required.
 You’ll never be required to look for tricks in wikis and apply custom modification to your files or your setup scripts.
 As an example, libraries like PyQt, Django or matplotlib are fully supported, without having to handle plugins or external data files manually.
 Check our compatibility list of Supported Packages for details.